mkobuolys/kazlauskas-dev/blog/2021-03-17-flutter-design-patterns-22-mediator/index.md

 `Admin`, `Developer` and `Tester` are concrete team member classes that extend the abstract class `TeamMember` as well as override the default `toString()` method.

-`NotificationHub` is an abstract class that is used as a base class for all the specific notification hubs and defines several abstract methods:
+`NotificationHub` defines an interface for all the specific notification hubs:

 - `getTeamMembers()` - returns a list of team members of the hub;
 - `register()` - registers a team member to the hub;